 For Plan 2, a member's average final compensation is the average of their 60 consecutive months of highest compensation as a covered employee.
 The service retirement multiplier factor is the same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
-The retirement multiplier is 1.65% for creditable service earned, purchased, or granted on or after January 1, 2013.
+The retirement multiplier is 1.65% for service credit earned, purchased or granted on or after January 1, 2013.

 Under Plan 2, the normal retirement age is consistent with the normal Social Security retirement age.
-The earliest unreduced retirement can occur at normal Social Security retirement age with at least five years (60 months) of creditable service or when their age and service equal 90.
-The earliest reduced retirement can occur at age 60 with at least five years (60 months) of creditable service.
+The earliest unreduced retirement can occur at normal Social Security retirement age with at least five years (60 months) of service credit or when their age and service equal 90.
+The earliest reduced retirement can occur at Age 60 with at least five years (60 months) of service credit.

-Cost-of-Living Adjustment in Retirement: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of creditable service, the Cost-of-Living Adjustment (COLA) will go into effect on July 1 after one full calendar year from the retirement date.
+Cost-of-Living Adjustment in Retirement: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the Cost-of-Living Adjustment ("COLA") will go into effect on July 1 after one full calendar year from the retirement date.

-For members who retire with a reduced benefit and who have less than 20 years of creditable service, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.
+For members who retire with a reduced benefit and who have less than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.